GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-2/genesis-2.englishNatural.md

 And He-Who-Is God built the side which he took from the human, into a woman, and brought her to the human.

-And the human said, "This is the time!
+And the human said,
+"This is the time!
-Bone from my bones, and flesh from my flesh; to this will be called Woman, for from Man was taken this."
+Bone from my bones, and flesh from my flesh; to this will be called Woman, that from Man was taken this."

 So moreover, Man will leave his father, and his mother, and cling in his woman, and will become one flesh.

-And the two of them were naked-ones, the human and his woman, and were ashamed not.
+And the two of them were naked, the human and his woman, and were ashamed not.